resbaz/nectar-cloud-lessons/Resources/WindowsSsh.md

 This is a two step process.

-* You need to prepare your key for use with Putty (a one off step)
+* You need to prepare your key for use with PuTTY (a one off step)
-* Then use the resultant prepared key with Putty
+* Then use the resultant prepared key with PuTTY

 So follow the instructions below, step by step.